google/copybara/docs/reference.md

 paths|`glob`<br><p>A glob expression relative to the workdir representing the files to apply the transformation.
 For example, glob(["**.java"]), matches all java files recursively.
 Defaults to match all the files recursively.</p>
 first_only|`boolean`<br><p>If true, only replaces the first instance rather than all.
 In single line mode, replaces the first instance on each line.
 In multiline mode, replaces the first instance in each file.</p>
 multiline|`boolean`<br><p>Whether to replace text that spans more than one line.</p>
+repeated_groups|`boolean`<br><p>Allow to use a group multiple times.
+For example foo${repeated}/${repeated}.
+Note that this mechanism doesn't use backtracking.
+In other words, the group instances are treated as different groups in regex construction and then a validation is done after that.</p>

 ## transform